vangelists/llvm-project/lldb/ReverseDebugging.md

     Stepping backwards or forward within the recorded execution history means that the state of the heap must also be restored.
 This is accomplished by undoing or reapplying the modifications made by each store instruction sequentially, up to the point in time where the thread is restored.

-    If a heap region has since been unmapped, then the restoration of the old contents fails and the user is warned that all history assosciated with that particular heap region will be discarded, since it is no longer needed.
+    If a heap region has since been unmapped, then the restoration of the old contents fails and the user is warned that all history associated with that particular heap region will be discarded, since it is no longer needed.

     On the other side, if the heap region in question is still mapped and thus writable, but its contents have been invalidated or moved, e.g. through a call to `free()` or `realloc()`, respectively, then that particular heap region ends up in an undefined state, of which the user remains unaware.